ThePaavero/git-notifications/README.md

 Subscribe to real time, native desktop notifications of version control events for a certain repository.

-*NOTE:* Supports the following service's event object schemas: GitHub, Beanstalk and BitBucket.
+*NOTE:* Supports the following services' event object schemas:
+* GitHub
+* Beanstalk
+* BitBucket.

 Feel free to create your own formatters.

 *NOTE 2:* When using GitHub's webhooks, make sure to set "content type" to "application/json" and check "Just the push event."